ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 Check out [Configuring DNS](./dns-setup.md) on how to setup the DNS records on a (recommended) internal DNS server.

 This will allow you to access the containers by going to `https://<container>.<domain>` in a browser and serve the SSL certificate, if enabled.

+If you are receiving a `404` or `502` error when attempting to access the service, this is either because the container is not running, failing to start, or still starting.
+To troubleshoot, run `docker logs -f <container name>` and check the container logs.

+Or, if you have Portainer enabled, you can also check the container logs there.